 To set up capital accounts, enable the Capital Accounts tab, following instructions in another Guide.
 The tab will appear in the left navigation pane.
 The number in the window indicates the number of capital accounts established:

-In the Capital Accounts tab, click New Capital Account to define the first member or owner of a capital account:
+In the Capital Accounts tab, click New Capital Account to define a member or owner of a capital account:

 Click Create to save.